kaixih/kaixih.github.io/_posts/2021-03-29-fused-batch-norm-activation.md

 fused operation.
 The fused forward op will need input x, gamma/beta and side input z, and finally output y.
-For the backward pass, the ReluGrad and BatchNormGrad can also be fused together, which requires the backpropagated gradient dy and output y, input gamma, input x from the forward pass to output the dx (input gradient), dγ, and dβ (varialbel graidents) and dz (side input gradient).  <p align=center> Fig 4.
-Fused Ops for BatchNorm+Add+ReLU </p> ![All In a Graph](/assets/posts_images/bn_act_fuse.png)
+For the backward pass, the ReluGrad and BatchNormGrad can also be fused together, which requires the backpropagated gradient dy and the output y, the input x and input gamma from the forward op to output the dx (input gradient), dγ/dβ (varialbel graidents), and dz (side input gradient).

+<p align=center> Fig 4.
+Fused Ops for BatchNorm+Add+ReLU </p> ![All
+In a Graph](/assets/posts_images/bn_act_fuse.png)

-It is worth to mention that this post focuses mainly on the scenario of training and discusses the fusion from the perspective of the data dependencies.
+It is still worth to mention that this post focuses mainly on the scenario of training and discusses the fusion from the perspective of the data dependencies.
 In reality, the decision to fuse will be more complex than it seems.